Growing trees from compact subgroups: Introduction

 Theorem~\ref{intro:cpctend:lqft}, or rather a special case of its contrapositive (see Corollary~\ref{cor:cpctend:bis}), will be applied in a subsequent article to a large family of groups in $\ms{S}$ (obtained as completions of Kac--Moody groups over finite fields) that were already known to be one-ended, in order to show that they are locally indecomposable.

 A known obstacle to weakening the hypotheses of Theorem~\ref{intro:cpctend} is the existence of groups in $\ms{S}$ that are faithful micro-supported, but act geometrically on well-behaved one-ended spaces: see \cite{CapraceRAB}.
 However, in the more restrictive context of Theorem~\ref{intro:cpctend:lqft}, where we only consider the decomposition lattice, it would be consistent with known examples to omit the hypothesis that $G$ is locally of finite quotient type and the conclusion that $G$ falls under case (ii) of Theorem~\ref{intro:cpctend}.
+This leads us to the following.

 \begin{question} Suppose $G$ and $\mc{Q}$ satisfy the hypotheses of Theorem~\ref{intro:cpctend:lqft}, except that $G$ is not locally of finite quotient type.
 Is $\rist_G(\alpha)$ a TMS subgroup of $G$ for some $\alpha \in \mc{Q}$? \end{question}